jojonas/moehre/README.md

 * [SciPy](http://www.scipy.org/scipylib/download.html)

 ## Platforms
-It has only been tested yet using Windows, although it should generally be platform-indpendent and as such work on Linux and Mac OS X, too.
+It has only been tested yet using Windows, although it should generally be platform-independent and as such work on Linux and Mac OS X, too.

 ## License
 This project is released under MIT license.